sonos/torch-to-nnef/CONTRIBUTING.md

 # :hugging_face: Contributing

+!!! tip ""
     Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: